aliciawarddev/CSS-Drawings/backlog.md

 ## Featutes to add
 - First page: sneak peak of every item, small screenshots that are linked
+- Return people to the preview page when viewing an illustration - to skip the scrolling

 ## Completed Bugs